 Europe, Middle East and Africa

-Habitat does not issue microfinance loans itself, but collaborates with partner microfinance institutions.
-While partners provide loans, Habitat provides trainings to homeowners on financial responsibility and managing their loans.
-We also offer construction assistance and evaluation of the quality of work completed.
+Habitat does not issue microfinance loans itself but collaborates with partner microfinance institutions.
+While partners provide loans, Habitat helps partners to develop housing loans, provides trainings to homeowners on managing their loans, and offer construction assistance.

 Where does housing microfinance work?

 In partnership with the Mastercard Foundation, Habitat for Humanity through its Terwilliger Center for Innovation in Shelter is providing technical assistance to six leading financial institutions in Uganda and Kenya to develop housing microfinance products and services to serve people living on less than US$5 per day.

 The “Building Assets, Unlocking Access” project has helped more than 70,000 families in Uganda and Kenya access loans to secure adequate housing and improve their living conditions.
 Moreover, US$50 million in capital has been mobilized for the advancement of incremental housing microfinance loans across the two countries.